-A. NEW ENGLAND ASSOCIATION OF SCHOOLS & COLLEGES
+A. NEW ENGLAND COMMISSION OF HIGHER EDUCATION

-Les Roches Jin Jiang International Hotel Management College is accredited through Les Roches in Switzerland as a branch campus by the New England Association of Schools and Colleges, Inc. through its Commission on Institutions of Higher Education.
+Les Roches Jin Jiang International Hotel Management College is accredited through Les Roches in Switzerland as a branch campus by the New England Commission of Higher Education (NECHE).

-Accreditation of an Institution of Higher Education by the New England Association indicates that it meets or exceeds criteria for the assessment for institutional quality periodically applied through a peer review process.
+Accreditation of an Institution of NECHE indicates that it meets or exceeds criteria for the assessment for institutional quality periodically applied through a peer review process.
 An accredited college or university is one which has available the necessary resources to achieve its stated purpose through appropriate educational programs, and is substantially doing so, while giving reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

-Accreditation by the New England Association is not partial but applies to the institution as a whole.
+Accreditation by the New England Commission is not partial but applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather it provides reasonable assurance about the quality of opportunities available to students who attend the institution.